Skip to main content

 Masks

-BBjInputE and BBjInputN use Masks to format user input.
-Read the documentation page about masks.
-Read about String Output Masking and Numeric Masks in the Documentation.
+BBjInputE and BBjInputN use masks to format user input.
+See the documentation on String Output Masking and Numeric Masks.

 note